-Prepared at the Department of Policy Analysis and Management at Cornell University in collaboration with
+Prepared at the Department of Human Sciences at the Ohio State University in collaboration with

 - the Institute for Social and Economic Research at the University of Essex

 - the Melbourne Institute of Applied Economic and Social Research (MI)

 - the Panel Study of Income Dynamics at the University of Michigan

 - the Russia Longitudinal Monitoring Survey-Higher School of Economics, the newest addition to the CNEF dataset

 - Swiss Foundation for Research in Social Sciences (FORS)

 - the German Institute for Economic Research (DIW)